ltiao/ltiao.github.io.nikola/posts/implementing-variational-autoencoders-in-keras-beyond-the-quickstart-tutorial/index.rst

 Firstly, it is important to understand that the variational autoencoder `is not a way to train generative models`_.
-Rather, the generative model is a component of the variational autoencoder and is, in general, a deep latent Gaussian model).
+Rather, the generative model is a component of the variational autoencoder and is in general a deep latent Gaussian model.
 Learning in the generative model is done using variational inference, with an *inference network* to amortize the cost of inference by sharing statistical strength and generalization across observed data-points.
 We first specify the